bravoserver/bravo/README.rst

  Install python-json, or python-simplejson, or turn off the JSON serializer in bravo.ini.

-I have an error involving IRC/AMP/ListOf!
+I have an error involving IRC/AMP/ListOf/endpoints!
  Your Twisted is too old.
-You really do need a 10.x or newer version of Twisted.
+You really do need Twisted 10.1 or newer.

 Who are you guys, anyway?
  Corbin Simpson (MostAwesomeDude) is the main coder.
 Derrick Dymock (Ac-town)